RGraf is an accountant who loves to read, study history, and travel. She has researched and written for educational sites and authors.

 Luxuries and Vices

-We spend money without realizing on things we really don't need.
+We spend money without realizing it on things we really don't need.
 Do you really need that latte every morning?
 That could add up to over a hundred dollars a month you are spending while you cry that you don't have money.
 Every day, take the money you would have spent on the fancy coffee and put it in a jar or box.
 At the end of the month, you will have saved around a hundred dollars.

 Do you really need the most expensive shampoos?
 Do you really need a candy bar with every meal?
 Think of what you really don't need to survive and cut it out of your spending.
 You'll start to see more money being available to you for emergencies.

-Do you have subscriptions for newspapers, magazines, or online sites?
+Do you have subscriptions to newspapers, magazines, or online sites?
 Many of us do.
 They might not be costly individually, but together they can cost you a lot of money. $10/year plus $10/month plus $5/month helps you save money because you will have some when you cancel the subscriptions.
 You really don't need these.
 Cancel them.

 How important is it for you to save money?
 Are you willing to give up a few things?
 Think of the coffee you buy every day, the snacks from the vending machine, the drink you have when you go out.
 We spend more than we realize.